 The smaller version of the Flying Star offers the same good coffee and a variety of food to go.
-The Graburrito is one of my favorites; try it with a salsa side.
+The Graburrito is a favorite; try it with a salsa side.
 There are also bagels and scones, the usual latte, and best of all, the Frequent Flyer card keeps you in the black with the occasional free cupp'a Joe.
 Satellite Coffee has various locations around the city.

 Le Peep touts itself as "the place to meet," and it is, with a loyal crowd of customers returning regularly, especially for their weekend brunch.
-Their Eggs Benedict are outstanding, with poached eggs, a ham steak and Hollandaise sauce.
+Their Eggs Benedict is outstanding, with poached eggs, a ham steak, and Hollandaise sauce.
 There's even a vegetarian version with spinach, and other lighter fare is no problem.

 Address2900 Central Ave SE, Albuquerque, NM 87106-2213, USA

 You're looking for a place to go with that tub of rollicking kids, the visiting out of towners and Aunty May.
 Mannie's has something to make everyone happy, from pancakes for the kids to that old fashioned cup of never empty coffee.
 The service is always good.
 Best of all, it's lighter on the pocket than some places.